niekvlessert/openmsx_tcl_vgm_export/README.md

 # Dutch Moonsound Veterans Hack/Version

 This is the basic script adapted for ripping Dutch Moonsound Veterans while avoiding manual work as much as possible.
 It's not perfect at all; it won't work as the normal version however all code is still in and the commands won't work the way the help information will tell you.
+OpenMSX needs to run in UX environment and vgm_sptd and vgm_tag need to be in /usr/local/bin.
 Be sure to put this version on top of the original version, otherwise it will conflict.

 All you have to do is start Dutch Moonsound Veterans and run vgm_rec_auto_next.
 In the vgm_recordings directory all vgm files will appear.
 It's advised to use the throttle feature...